-- Select PC Based Control > WinAC Time Synchronization in the Start menu under the Siemens SIMATIC programs. - The "WinAC Time Synchronization" dialog box opens. - 2.
+- Select PC Based Control > WinAC Time Synchronization in the Start menu under the Siemens SIMATIC programs.
+The "WinAC Time Synchronization" dialog her energy - The "WinAC Time Synchronization" dialog box opens. - 2.
 Activate the "CP" options button under "Source" in the in the "Settings" group. - 3.
 Click "Select". - 4.
 In the "Set PG/PC Interface" dialog box that appears, select the interface connected to the plant bus in the "Interface parameterization used" group. - 5.
 Click "OK" to close the dialog box. - 6.
 Click "OK" to confirm the message that appears. - 7.
 Click "Start" to initiate time synchronization. - 8.
 Click "Close" to close the dialog box.